-To continue our outdoor series, I’m going to talk about popular planting methods for potatoes.
-It’s up to you if you want to use potatoes from the market or order seed potatoes – I’ve found that there’s not much of a difference.
+To continue our outdoor series, I’m going to talk about different creative planting methods for potatoes.
+When you start your potato plants, it’s up to you if you want to use potatoes from the market or order seed potatoes – I’ve found that there’s not much of a difference.
 If you want different varieties, then you should order seed potatoes.

-Potatoes typically are grown in rows anywhere from 8-15 in. from one another, but there are other options that have proven to be successful.
+Learning how to grow potatoes isn't too hard.
+If you're planting potatoes in a field or dirt rows, they typically grow in rows anywhere from 8-15 in. from one another.
+However, there are other options that have proven to be successful.

 Raised Bed Planting